Osezno-byte/AI-Ready-Homelab/README.md

 Help defining safe boundaries for automation, including approval workflows, redlines, and operational policies.

 Support is collaborative, scoped per request, and intended to help users who want a structured path into the framework.
-To inquire, open a private thread in GitHub Discussions describing your homelab, goals, and any specific areas where you want help.
+To inquire, start a thread in GitHub Discussions describing your homelab, goals, and any specific areas where you want help.

 If you prefer to learn independently, the documentation, diagrams, and STATUS workflow are enough to implement the full framework.
 Support is available only for those who want additional guidance or a second set of eyes on their environment.